What is an Icon?

 Stonehenge.
 Cricket.
 The Crown Jewels.
 Others are more controversial.

-Icons Online has agreed some ground-rules for the project:
+Icons Online agreed on some ground-rules for the project:

 Icons are symbolic - they represent something in our culture, history or way of life